rendleyhq/docs.rendleysdk.com/getting-started/effects.md

 # Effects

-With WebGL, we can utilize GLSL shaders to create advanced effects that are computed directly on the GPU, ensuring high performance.
+With WebGL, we can utilize GLSL shaders to create advanced [effects](/api-reference/classes/Effect.html) that are computed directly on the GPU, ensuring high performance.
 An effect can range from making the clip move in waves to applying a blur.
 You can apply these effects to any clips added to the composition.

-## Example: Glow Effect
+::: details Example: Glow Effect

-Here’s an example of a GLSL shader for a glow effect:

 ```glsl
 precision highp float;